 Many Catholic countries around the world have must-do religious festivals that you should attend.
-Although many are now associated with drinking and partying and not religion, there are some festivals that are quite simply intriguing.
-One of them is the Lisbon Sardine Festival, or the Feast of St. Anthony.
+Although many are now associated with drinking and partying and not religion (though some still are), there are some festivals that are quite simply intriguing.
+One of them is the Lisbon Sardine Festival – the Feast of St. Anthony.

-On this day, Lisbon also prepares for a mass wedding celebration at the Igresia de Santo Antonio.
+On this day, preparations are made for a massive Lisbon wedding celebration at the Igresia de Santo Antonio.
 A lively parade with dancers in traditional costumes, massive parties on many street corners, and a plethora of makeshift grill stations and bars that sell Portuguese sardines, beer, and sangria.

 If Portugal is on your list, then you should definitely check out the St. Anthony Feast Day.
 First though, here are a few things you need to know about the Lisbon Sardine Festival.

 The Feast Day of St. Anthony is all about Sardines!

 Portuguese festivals associated with this fish occur throughout the country.

 Walking around some of Lisbon’s old neighborhoods after the sun goes down, you will smell fragrant, blackened over charcoal, sardines, and barbecue all over the city.

 These salty sardines have no additional seasoning to bring out the charred taste.
 They’re served enveloped in a small bun (Sardinha no Pão).